Government of New Brunswick

 What do I do if I think I have mpox?

-If you develop symptoms and suspect you have mpox, contact 811 or a health care provider for advice, testing, and medical care.
+If you develop symptoms and suspect you have mpox, contact 811 or a health-care provider for advice, testing, and medical care.
 You should avoid close contact with others until you have been assessed and additional information is provided.

-Until you see a healthcare provider:
+Until you see a health-care provider:

 • Avoid close, intimate contact and sex with others

-• It is especially important to avoid close contact with people who may be at greater risk of experiencing severe illness including pregnant people, people with a weakened immune system or children.
+• It is especially important to avoid close contact with people who may be at greater risk of experiencing severe illness, including pregnant people, people with a weakened immune system or children.

 • Do not share towels, clothing, sheets or other things that have touched your skin.